meloviliju/cerke_noter/README.md

 ## Feature
 - Can transcribe note by tapping the grids, pieces, buttons, and spinner.
-- Can go back by tapping upper textView.
-- By tapping `Enter` button when lower textView shows no chars, app generates `.txt`file after some questions.
-- `.txt`file is saved on `storage/emulated/0/Android/data/com.example.cerkenoter/files`.
+- Can generate note as `.txt`file on `storage/emulated/0/Android/data/com.schwert398.cerkenoter/files`.
 - This `.txt`file can be treated as if this is a `.json`file.